Lincoln Trail Homestead State Park: Lincoln’s first home in Illinois

 The Winter of the Deep Snow

 This winter was like nothing ever recorded in Illinois, with long periods of sub-zero temperatures and upwards of 6 feet of snow.
 The severe weather caused their food stores to run empty.
-It became so bad that Abraham Lincoln crossed the frozen Sangamon River and headed to the William Warnic cabin for any spare food.
+It became so bad that Abraham Lincoln crossed the frozen Sangamon River and headed to the William Warnick cabin for any spare food.
 According to Warnick’s family tradition, Lincoln partially plunged into the icy Sangamon, soaking his feet.
 It’s said that Lincoln’s feet were nearly frozen by the time he reached the cabin two miles from the river.
-Over the next week, Mrs. Warnic applied a mixture of “goose grease, skunk oil, and rabbit fat” to Lincoln’s feet while he recovered in the cabin.
-How true that is unknown, but what a family tale nonetheless.
+Over the next week, Mrs. Warnick applied a mixture of “goose grease, skunk oil, and rabbit fat” to Lincoln’s feet while he recovered in the cabin.
+How true that is is unknown, but what a family tale nonetheless.

 After winter thawed, Abraham Lincoln struck out on his own.
 He would float by canoe down the Sangamon Rover to a future in New Salem.